How to Figure out what Matters to You

 Some people spend their whole life searching, and still don’t find what they’re looking for!

 Some people don’t ever start their search.
 They aren’t even curious to explore what matters to them.

 Some people just make it look effortless, but you don’t know the years of failures that lead them to the ‘success’ of being able to do what matters to them.

-People will tell you that you have to have everything planned out and in place before you get stared, but Monalisa – disagrees.
-She started out with just a small amount of make-up and she thought herself how to do make-up by watching the international makeup artists on YouTube and social media.
+People will tell you that you have to have a University degree and great business plan, but Monalisa started out with a small amount of make-up and she taught herself how to do make-up by watching the international makeup artists on YouTube and social media.
 (Source: She.Leads.Africa) It was possible for her because she had figured out what she cared about – makeup and fashion.

 People also say that you will ‘just know’ what is right for you: that there’s a ‘gut feeling’ or a ‘knowing’ within you.
-That’s easy to say, not easy to do.
-However it is true.
+That’s easy to say but not easy to do.
+However, it is true to a degree.
 The more you know yourself, the smarter and clearer your decisions will be.
 Knowing yourself well takes time and thought.

-To help you along, answer these questions in your journal or on the downloadable worksheet here.
-Try it out – it’s a pretty awesome starting point to figuring out what your BIG dream might be!
+To help you along, answer these questions in your journal or on the downloadable ‘What Matters to Me’ worksheet here.
+Try it out – it’s a pretty awesome starting point to figuring out what your Big Bold dream might be!